lballabio/QuantLib/Examples/BermudanSwaption/ReadMe.txt

-Prices a bermudan swaption using different models calibrated to market swaptions.
+This example prices a few bermudan swaptions using different short-rate models calibrated to market swaptions.